Qiskit/qiskit-serverless/docs/deployment/local.rst

         $ VERSION=<VERSION> docker-compose [--profile <PROFILE>] up

-The available profiles are `full` and `jupyter`.
+The available profiles are `full` and `repo`.
-The jupyter profile installs core services and Jupyter Notebook, while the full profile installs all core services, Jupyter Notebook, and logging and monitoring systems.
+The repo profile installs core services and the program repository, while the full profile installs all core services, Jupyter Notebook, and logging and monitoring systems.